noe831/EARA/README.md

 * Run Benchmarks: .`/run_benchmarks.sh`

-### **Model License:**
+### Model License
-The LFM2-700M-GGUF model is used under the **LFM Open License v1.0.** Commercial use is permitted only for entities with under $10 million in annual revenue, demonstrating adherence to Liquid AI's enterprise standards.
+The LFM2-700M-GGUF model is used under the **LFM Open License v1.0.** Commercial use is permitted only for entities with under $10 million in annual revenue, demonstrating adherence to Liquid AI's enterprise standards: https://www.liquid.ai/